 In the case of entities that will become obligated to maintain mandatory gas stocks for the first time from October 1st 2017, the mandatory stock volumes will be determined based on their gas imports between January 1st and June 30th 2017.

-When are mandatory gas stocks released?
+In what circumstances are mandatory stocks of natural gas released?

 Depending on the service model selected by the Customer, after expiry of the service term, the gas previously stored as mandatory stock may be delivered to the Customer at an OTC point or repurchased by PGNiG.